ElenaElenoglou/Deep-Learning/Artificial Neural Network (ANN)/Churn_Modelling/README.md

 Classifying bank customers based on their previous banking activities, neither they will leave the bank or not

 ### Resources Used
-* Packages: pandas, numpy, sklearn, Keras, matplotlib, seaborn
+* Packages: google.colab, pandas, numpy, sklearn, Keras, matplotlib, seaborn
 * Dataset: https://www.superdatascience.com/pages/deep-learning